mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 3. **L**aunch to production early
 4. **K**ill the dogs, and accelerate the stars

-The main driver behind this approach is the realization that the building digital products (data science involved or not) is filled with uncertainties, but also very rich in opportunities to capture savings, generate revenue, and be better corporate citizens for the environment.
+The main driver behind this approach is the realization that building digital products (data science involved or not) is filled with uncertainties, but also very rich in opportunities to capture savings, generate revenue, and be better corporate citizens for the environment.

 # 1. Setup the VC Model